 Check out our guide here for tips on how to find opportunities that fit you.
-It’s easier than you might think to get started, and Giving Tuesday might be your excuse.
+It’s easier than you might think to get started, and Random Acts of Kindness Day might be your excuse.

 Your support changes lives.
 Find out how you can help us help more people by signing up for a subscription

 Furniture is a nightmare to get rid of.
 Unless your phone book is full of men with ven, it can be a tricky task.
 But that old side table or set of chairs sitting around, inanimately begging not to be fly-tipped, could actually be useful.

 There are a host of charities which will pick up old furniture for free.
 It’ll save a trip to the dump, and help those in need.

 We’ve put together a full guide here.

 Get the latest news and insight into how the Big Issue magazine is made by signing up for the Inside Big Issue newsletter

 The TOY project in London gives toys to those who need them, including schools, hospitals, community centres and local families.
 They accept donations of new and old toys as well as cash.
 If you have the toys to spare, call The TOY Project shop on 0207 503 9590 to arrange a time and date to drop off your donations.